All Resources

 AI agents can also perform a range of complex tasks to streamline your business operations, depending on their programming and level of autonomy.
 These are five types of AI agents.

 These are the simplest AI agents.
 They perceive and react to their environment without prior knowledge or memory of past interactions.
 Their actions are based on current perceptions, making them fast but unsuitable for tasks requiring historical context.
-Among them are
+To compare it to human intelligence, consider the way a hiker might instinctively jump when they suddenly notice a stick (snake!) near their ankle.
+Among them are:

 • Email filters that classify messages as spam or not based on certain keywords or patterns.